 "Showdown" scored more points than three prior opponents of "T.P.S.
 Again" combined, but not enough to beat last year's runner-ups, as they fell 21-15.
 Chris Brown was 6-of-11 to lead the winners.
-Another impressive performance was turned in by Shysters'', as they downed 'Hill's Angels'' by seven.
+Another impressive performance was turned in by "'Shysters", as they downed "Hill's Angels" by seven.
 Mike Kelly's outside shooting was the difference in the game.
 "We've go five unselfish people," said Kelly, "and we tend to get the ball to the guys that are hot."
-"Hill's Angels," a team which finished in the Sweet Sixteen last year, fell down early and could never make up the difference.

-8-of-9 shooting and late buckets their height well.
-We got a couple of breaks down the end and hit a couple short jumpers to win it."
+"Hill's Angels," a team which finished in the Sweet Sixteen last year, fell down early and could never "Cooz" may have a former they scored four of the next five points to clinch the triumph.
+Mike Frawley's phenomenal stated Leonard, "and tehy used their height well.
+We got a couple of breaks down the end and hit a couple short jumpers to win it.
+Thirty-two teams remains going into today's action and four-hundred twenty-one teams have been eliminated.